mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 be ostracised.

-51 Unusual Custom: Offworlders – space travellers hold a unique position in the culture’s mythology or beliefs, and travellers will be expected to live up to these myths.
+51 Unusual Custom: Offworlders – space travellers hold a unique position in the culture's mythology or beliefs, and travellers will be expected to live up to these myths.
 22 Deceptive – trickery and equivocation are considered acceptable.
 Honesty is a sign of weakness.

-52 Unusual Custom: Starport – the planet’s starport is more than a commercial center; it might be a religious temple, or be seen as highly controversial and surrounded by protestors.
+52 Unusual Custom: Starport – the planet's starport is more than a commercial center; it might be a religious temple, or be seen as highly controversial and surrounded by protestors.
 23 Liberal – the culture welcomes change and offworld influence.